-Message from the Chancellor
+A Message from the Chancellor

-I am pleased to present the Annual Financial Report of the State University of New York, providing an overview of SUNY's finances and operating results for the year ending June 30, 2012.
+I am pleased to present the Annual Financial Report of The State University of New York, providing an overview of the State University's finances and operating results for the year ending June 30, 2014.
+With over \$10 billion in revenues, the State University is a major economic driver in the State of New York.